 –Keep It Together, Keep It Real: A curriculum of Holistic Healthy Living for Teenage Jews (2010).

--He writes for the URJ’s 10 Minutes of Torah and the Times of Israel Blog.
-His work can also be found at davidvaisberg.com.
+-He writes for the Union for Reform Judaism’s 10 Minutes of Torah and the Times of Israel Blog.
+You can also find his work at davidvaisberg.com.

 Rabbi Vaisberg is an accomplished guitarist and singer, an enthusiastic cook, and a long-distance and obstacle course runner.